Kirillfun/Ping-Pong/README.md

-This is Ping-Pong in Python, on the Kivy module.
+This is Ping-Pong in Python, on the Pygame module.